Cast & Creative

 Laura Williamson Biggs (Movement)

-Laura is a professional performer with over ten years’ experience of choreographing, devising and performing for contemporary art companies.
+A graduate of London Contemporary Dance School, Laura is a physical performer with over 10 years’ experience of choreographing, devising and performing for contemporary art companies.
+She currently works with Dance East on Creative Learning and Community Dance Company, UNIT, associated with Dance East as their Rehearsal Director.

-Laura has worked with Ben Wishaw, Aneil Karia, Nerina Pallot, Deptford Goth, Wave Machines (winner of 2011 MVA for choreography) Stuart Bentley, Secret Cinema, Future Shorts, Sony, Geffen Record, 59 Productions, The Mostly Everything People, UNIT Dance Company and Murray Lachlan Young amongst others.
+Laura has worked with Ben Wishaw, Aneil Karia (Director), Nerina Pallot, Deptford Goth, Wave Machines (winner of 2011 MVA for choreography) Stuart Bentley DOP, Secret Cinema, Future Shorts, Sony, Geffen Record, 59 Productions and The Mostly Everything People.